Tommy Prince: Monte Majo

 When the Force commenced their movement up the slopes of Monte Majo, they passed by the now silent German machine gun and artillery bunkers, and Radcliffe became aware that Prince had done "a beautiful job".
 Radcliffe never learned the exact details of how Prince had managed to accomplish this stunning result, beyond the fact that Prince had entered the gun emplacements and had then eliminated the gun platoons.
 Radcliffe's company leading the attack was able to ascend to the summit of Monte Majo without firing a single bullet.
 According to an interview with Radcliffe, “We were...ordered to attack Monte Majo.
 There was no cover, just a bald hill.
 I sent scouts forward to take out the German machine gun positions.
 The Germans didn’t even know we were on them, the attack was that well executed.”
 By 05:30 the last enemy positions were overrun.
-Prince's silent feat of arms enabled the daring assault by the Brigade on Monte Majo to proceed, the enemy taken by complete surprise.
+Prince's silent mission had enabled the daring assault by the Brigade on Monte Majo to proceed, the enemy taken by complete surprise.

 Once in control of the summit, the Force made use of captured German heavy machine guns which had been abandoned during the enemy retreat to repel a long series of fierce German counter-attacks over a period of several days.
 The distinctive sound of the German heavy guns were identified by the German counter-assault soldiers, who would shout out in confusion to the Force soldiers holding the summit, in German, "Stop shooting at us!
 We are Germans!"
 Prince would also be involved in these later actions to defend the summit against counter-attack.
-Following the taking of Monte Majo and the intense battle in defence of the position, the 1st Special Service Force had been reduced from 1,800 men at the start of the winter campaign to only 400 as a result of casualties.
+Following the taking of Monte Majo and the intense battle in defence of the position, the Force had been reduced from 1,800 men at the start of the winter campaign to only 400 as a result of casualties.

-The 1st Special Service Force was awarded the Battle Honour "Mount Majo" for this action by both the U.S. and Canadian governments.
-Tommy Prince did not receive any individual award or medal for his unparalleled and essential contribution to the successful outcome.
+The Force was awarded the Battle Honour "Mount Majo" for this action by both the U.S. and Canadian governments.
+Prince did not receive any individual award or medal for his unparalleled and essential contribution to the successful outcome.
 Prince's special skills and acts of stealth at Monte Majo would have been regarded as classified information related to a secret mission.
 The nature of Prince's assignment at Monte Majo could not have been described in a medal nomination or citation without compromising the security of further operations.
 In recent years, special operations soldiers are often awarded high decorations in secret, but are not awarded the highest decorations to avoid public exposure.
-The 1st Special Service Force, a unit in which heroic acts were commonplace, earned many unit awards which were shared by the entire Brigade, but comparatively infrequently awarded individual medals to its men.
-Prince's accomplishments at Monte Majo were of singular status which surpassed the range of any existing medal.
+The Force, a unit in which heroic acts were commonplace, earned many unit awards which were shared by the entire Brigade, but comparatively infrequently awarded individual medals to its men.
+Prince's accomplishments at Monte Majo were of singular status which surpassed the range of any existing medal, including the Distinguished Conduct Medal or the Victoria Cross.